 - Background Music: The major reason why a visual novel can get away with a lower quality of wordsmithing than traditional novels is because of this.
 Other than Grammar Nazis, nobody cares if a phrase is a tiny bit awkward if Awesome Music is playing in the background.
 The background music has to complement and enhance the text it is behind.
 Describing a soothing Slice of Life scene?
 Then use calming music!
 An action scene?
 Heavy Metal, of course!
 A Plot Twist goes great with Ominous Latin Chanting, and so on.
 You could also try using Soundtrack Dissonance to complement Black Comedy or Mundane Made Awesome.
-Music is important, dammit!
-The When They Cry series is so good at the music (and so bad at the art) that they are called Sound Novels instead.

 - Sound Effects: Like in any audio/visual media, a well placed sound effect can have a great impact.
 They are especially important in action based visual novels like Demonbane or Fate/stay night.